Disk I/O

 For example, when writing to a disk, virtqueue will be used as follows:

-- The driver writes a read/write request in the Descriptor area.
+- The driver writes a read/write request in the Descriptor Table.

 - The driver adds the index of the head descriptor to the Available Ring.